apnea/zaman/README.md

 # Zaman PyTorch Development Container

 This setup provides a complete PyTorch development environment using NVIDIA's official PyTorch container as the base.
+Uses 23.12, the last container supporting the Pascal arch (see also https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html#framework-matrix-2023)

 ### Build and run the container:
 ```bash